bluehathi/leadsetu/README.md

   - Sidebar, header, and dropdown menus with user/workspace info.
   - Built with Tailwind CSS and Lucide icons.
 - **Activity Logs:**
-  - Track key actions (user created, lead created, etc.)
+  - Track key actions (user created, lead created, contact created, company created, etc.)
+  - All activity logs are workspace-scoped and include workspace_id.
+  - Activity logs are recorded for all contact and company actions.
 - **Authentication:**
   - Modern registration, login, and password reset flows.